sunsihtf/simple-cache-policy-simulator/readme.md

 * an online prefetching module integrated with lru----online_lru.
 * an online prefetching module integrated with slru(s3lru)----online_slru.

-Besides, the online prefetching module with lru also is supported smart evciting by a switch.
+Besides, the online prefetching module with lru supports smart evciting controlled by a switchon.

 ## Platform